- Open the meeting with a leader-led prayer.

-Explain; the group will read about the tool being taught.
+- Explain.
+The group will read about the tool.

-Look at The Big Picture together.
-Read through it slowly so people have an idea of where they are in the disciple-making process.
+- Look at the Overview together.
+Read it slowly, so people have an idea of where they are in the disciple-making process.
 The focus of Tool Box is Train.

-Read about the FORM/FARM conversation in its entirety.
-It is important to read the complete instruction about each week's tool.
-If you are training for campus application see page 260.
+- Read about the spiritual conversation (FARM/FORM) in its entirety.
+It is essential to read the complete instruction about each week's tool.
+Click campus resources if you are training students.

-Model what you just read.
+- Model what you just read.
 Demonstrate the tool with the entire group.
-You can pick one person for the entire conversation of four different people (one for each letter).
-This is a key first step in helping people learn the tools.
+You can pick one person for the whole conversation or four different people (one for each letter).
+It is is a crucial first step in helping people learn the tools.

-Practice what you just modeled.
-Divide the group into smaller units and move them into break away groups.
-Direct them to practice with each other what they just read and saw modeled.
+- Practice what you just modeled.
+Divide the group into breakaway groups.
+Direct them to practice with each other what they just saw modeled.
 One fun way to practice the FORM/FARM conversation is by playing tag with it.
 One person in the group starts by asking another person the F question.
 That person then asks another person the O question.
 That person then asks another the R question.
 That person then asks another the M question.
-State the M question word for word as found in the book (page 34).
-Feel free to read it from the book.
-This gives people a chance to learn at least one effective method of informing people about the life Jesus offers and asking for a response.
+State the M question word for word, as found in the book.
+Feel free to read it from the book or website.
+It gives people a chance to learn at least one effective method of informing people about the life Jesus offers and asking for a response.
 Do this for several rounds.
 Try to give everyone a chance to go through the M part of the conversation.

-Encourage them to apply the tool they learned during the coming week.
+- Encourage everyone to apply the tool they learned during the coming week.
 Remind them you'll be asking them about it next week.
-Let them know everyone will make different progress on this each week.
+Let them know everyone will make different progress each week.